Every day is a beach day in Tofino! Get to know our local spots for sand, surf, sun and storm watching.

 Walk to the southern end of the beach (to the left when facing the ocean), where you’ll find a rocky intertidal zone to discover.

 Aptly-named Long Beach is situated within Pacific Rim National Park Reserve.
-Along with Florencia Bay, Wickaninnish, Combers and Schooner Cove beaches, it creates the longest sand dune on Vancouver Island, stretching for over 16 kilometres.
+Along with Florencia Bay, Wickaninnish, Combers and Schooner Cove beaches, it creates the longest beach on Vancouver Island, stretching for over 16 kilometres.
 In addition to a storied surf history, the massive amount of driftwood bordering old growth forest adds to the mystical vibe here.

 Two main parking lots serve Long Beach.
 Daily National Park use fees apply and there are pay machines in each parking lot.
 Choose from the lot at Incinerator Rock or the larger Long Beach lot, both indicated with green roadside signs.